-While the outlook for markets remain uncertain due to geo-political instability and weakening economies in many parts of the world, the Scheme's investment strategy remains focussed on long term fundamentals and true diversification across all asset classes, sectors, regions and markets.
-With this approach and even with the defined benefit membership bearing the funding risk of the Scheme, the Trustee believes it can be successful in supporting the defined benefit to reduce the impact of sequential risk and provide members a high degree of certainty at retirement.
+Funds SA continues to manage the investment of the Scheme's assets.
+The 2019-20 financial year, from an investment market perspective, has been one of extremes due to COVID-19.
+Investment markets reached all time highs in late February 2020, dropping substantially during March, then recovering to provide a small negative to flat return by the end of the financial year.
+While the outlook for markets remains uncertain due to COVID-19, regional conflicts and weakened economies in many parts of the world, the Scheme's investment strategy remains focused on long-term fundamentals and true diversification across all asset sectors, regions and markets.
+With this approach and even with the membership bearing the funding risk of the Scheme, the Trustee believes the Scheme can be successful in supporting the defined benefit structure.